-In June 2022, the Federal Reserve raised U.S. interest rates by 0.75% in its most aggressive increase since 1994.
-The move aimed to stem inflation, which hit 8.6% in May 2022.
-Inflation numbers for the coming months of 2022 likely won’t see much improvement, with some experts predicting they may reach 9% once they’re formally calculated and announced.
+In September 2022, the Federal Reserve raised U.S. interest rates by 0.75%, following an identical rate hike in June of 2022.
+These have been the most aggressive increase since 1994.
+The move aimed to stem inflation, which hit 8.3% in August 2022.
+Inflation numbers for the coming months of 2022 likely won’t see much improvement.

 Prior to March 16, 2022, consumers and businesses benefited from historically low interest rates.
 These led to affordable mortgages, lower loan interest rates and more competitive rates on other forms of lending.

 The main reason for these low rates was to encourage spending and borrowing.
 When rates are low, new loans and similar products are more affordable to obtain.
 Additionally, interest rates on savings accounts tend to drop.
 The decision to lower rates was designed to help the economy recover from the COVID-19 pandemic.

 On March 16, 2022, the Federal Reserve announced its first rate hike in over three years.
 At that time, inflation was becoming an issue in the U.S. economy, so the Federal Reserve increased rates by 25 basis points, which translates to a 0.25% increase.

 Another 0.5% increase increase occurred in May 2022.
 This was tied to growing concerns about inflation, along with increased worries regarding the impact of the Russian invasion of Ukraine and China reintroducing COVID lockdowns in some areas.
 This was followed by the 0.75% increase in June 2022 as inflation began reaching a 40-year high.